becomesco/purple-cheetah/README.md

 This is all very nice but writing a code this way can be messy and organizing it can be a challenge.
 Because of this, abstracts like Controller, Controller method and Middleware exist in the Purple Cheetah tool set.
 In this section, Controller abstract will be covered.

-Controller is an abstraction which provides clean and unified way for creating group of REST endpoints.
+Controller is an abstraction which provides clean and unified way for creating a group of REST endpoints.
 Controller object is created by calling `createController` function which accepts configuration object as a parameter.
 Controller by itself if just a _"placeholder"_ and does not hold any complex logic.
 To implement a logic, and to add REST endpoints, Controller method is used.

 By using the Purple Cheetah Controller approach, code from Snippet 1 can be rewritten lite shown in Snippet 2.